Post image

 • Potential communication and cultural issues

-• An expanded number of public holidays (Maharashtra, the state where Mumbai is located, had 17 public holidays in 2020, many of which do not coincide with the 10 US federal holidays.)
+• An expanded number of public holidays (Maharashtra, the state of Mumbai, had 17 public holidays in 2020, many of which do not coincide with the 10 US federal holidays.)

 • Expensive travel costs, if travel is required